FilipaGo/payup-app-prototype/README.md

 We ran out of time for extensive user testing but we did manage to run some tests with the same people we interviewed during research.

-**The feedback was quite positive** and all users were able to quickly perform the tasks we asked them to complete.
+**The feedback was quite positive and all users were able to quickly perform the tasks we asked them to.**

 > I can see the app targets a young audience.
 It solves many issues that are part of our daily life; from splitting travelling costs to tracking meal expenses.
 It solves a problem that is genuine and real.
 (Mariana Pisa, 22, Lisbon)